-Service Funders What it offers How is it different to Europe PMC?
-How is it similar to Europe PMC? - Allows the user to set up citation alerts - Allows users to access content through APIs - Provides web-based user support Scopus Subscription- based (owned by Elsevier) Abstract and citation database of peer-reviewed scientific journals, books, and conference proceedings Also supports APIs Scopus is also a subscription service and covers all disciplines.
+Service Funders e Funders What it offers How is it similar to Europe PMC? abstracts.
+Also provides links to full texts. - Links to funder information, related data and citation metrics - Allows the user to set up citation alerts - Allows users to access content through APIs - Provides web-based user support Scopus Subscription- based (owned by Elsevier) Abstract and citation database of peer-reviewed scientific journals, books, and conference proceedings Also supports APIs Scopus is also a subscription service and covers all disciplines.
 It also has smart tools to help track, analyse and visualise research. - Allows users to search for and access research articles (abstracts and full text) - Allows bulk download of search results - Allows the user to set up citation alerts - Allows authors to link their publications to their ORCID - Allows users to access content through APIs ResearchGate ResearchGate GmbH A social networking site for scientists and researchers to share papers, ask and answer questions, and find collaborators Europe PMC has a more diverse range of services.
 ResearchGate relies on researchers depositing their own research so all open access life science publications are not readily available.
 Articles do not need to be peerreviewed prior to upload. - Allows users to access research articles (abstracts and full text) - Provides citation metrics - Allows the author to link their publication to associated data sets